One Love Manchester: Watch highlights from Ariana Grande's emotional benefit concert

 "I had the pleasure of meeting Olivia's mommy a few days ago.
 As soon as I met her I started crying and gave her a big hug and she said I should stop crying because Olivia wouldn't have wanted me to cry,” the singer said.
 "Then she told me that Olivia would have wanted to hear the hits.
 So that being said, we had a totally different show planned and we had a rehearsal yesterday and we changed everything."

-The 23-year-old pop star closed the show with a beautiful rendition of "Somewhere Over the Rainbow."
+The 23-year-old pop star closed the show with a beautiful rendition of "Somewhere Over the Rainbow," during which she became so overcome with emotion she needed to take a pause.

 The One Love Manchester concert was streamed online, with viewers encouraged to donate to the We Love Manchester Emergency Fund via the British Red Cross to support those who have been injured or bereaved.